Cognigy/Documentation/docs/ai/escalate/handover-reference/genesys-cloud-open-messaging.md

 - to provide the end user with updates and transparency throughout the interaction.
 - to allow the end user to make informed decisions while waiting for a human agent, such as requesting a callback.

-Genesys Inbound Flow is responsible for message configuration.
-For example, to allow users to see their queue position, you'd first need to configure a Queue Message Flow in Genesys.
+The Genesys Inbound flow is responsible for message configuration.
+However, if you want to use additional logic, such as allowing end users to see their queue position, set up the [In-Queue Message flow](https://help.mypurecloud.com/articles/work-with-in-queue-flows/) in Genesys in addition to the Genesys Inbound flow.

 Cognigy.AI is responsible for message roting logic.
 Follow the instructions to configure this logic: